Skip to main content

 This is where the wedding starts feeling real.
 You're moving from "planning" to "deciding."

-Wedding Checklist: Invitations and Registry
+Invitations and Registry

 • Order invitations (or design digital ones) — plan to send them at the 8-week mark